ArXiv Preprint 2025

 Long-context restoration pipeline: base model, mid-training, Linear merge, 128k extension

 How it works: After mid-training at 8k context, we merge the mid-trained model with the original base model.
-This recovers a significant portion of long-context ability while retaining reasoning gains.
-A brief additional training phase on 128k sequences further restores the RULER score from 30.4 to 42.2, recovering 71% of the original capability.
+This recovers some portion of long-context ability while retaining reasoning gains.
+A brief additional training phase on 128k sequences further restores the RULER score from 11.32 to 42.2, recovering 71% of the original capability.

 Mechanistic Analysis